Site icon Regpack

 In a perfect world, customers would always pay promptly and in full.
 But as every small business owner knows, we don’t live in that perfect world.

-In the course of doing business in any industry, companies must have a process for tracking due and overdue payments from customers.
-They must similarly track the payments they need to make to vendors, suppliers, and any other party they owe money to.
+Companies must have a process for tracking due and overdue payments from customers.
+They must similarly track the payments they make to vendors, suppliers, and any other party they owe money.

 Accounting practices typically categorize these payments in various stages of “aging.”